Vericel eyes 25 Network Drive

 The real estate benefits of a life science building with two tenants entail catering to the one of the few growing sectors of the Greater Boston economy, creating high-paying jobs and businesses that produce less traffic than an office use, as well as realizing higher rents that will support the local tax base.

-The Planning Board expressed excitement in having such a dynamic company seeking to locate in Burlington, but they will wait to vote on this proposal so Vericel Corporation can go before the Board of Health, which is taking place tomorrow night.
+The Planning Board expressed excitement in having such a dynamic company seeking to locate in Burlington, but they will wait to vote on this proposal so Vericel Corporation can go before the Board of Health.
 Once the Board of Health provides formal comments for the planners, then the board will vote on the three special permits at its next meeting on Jan.
 20.

 (0) comments